juju-solutions/layer-cwr/README.md

 ## Build Bundle action

-With the `build-bundle` action you are able to update your bundles using the charms already released on the channels of the Juju store.
-`build-bundle` action takes the following parameters:
+With the `cwr-bundle` action, you are able to CI your bundles using the charms released in specific channels of the charm store.
+This action takes the following parameters:
   - repo: The github repo of the bundle
   - branch (optional): The branch of the github repo where the bundle is.
   - branch (optional): The branch of the github repo where the bundle is.